janfitz/bkb/README.md

 At the moment Tobii has discontinued the ability to download Gaze SDK, containing the file.
 But you can get it if you install "Tobii EyeX 2.1.1" ( http://files.update.tech.tobii.com/engine/Tobii.EyeX_2.1.1.293.exe ), as stated in the document: https://help.tobii.com/hc/en-us/articles/213546185-Attention-all-REX-users.

-~~Alternatively, Gaze SDK 4.0 can be downloaded from: http://developer.tobii.com/downloads/ (registration required).
-Look for the "TobiiGazeSdk-CApi-4.0.X.XXX-Win32" file, where X-current release numbers.~~

 Calibrate the device before starting the program.